-There are seventeen new positions being proposed for 2021-2022, as well as the reduction of ten positions, and the conversion of eight positions.
-The General Fund has five additions which are a Crime Specialist, Police Corporal, Principal Office Assistant, and Senior Property/Evidence Technician in the Police Department, and one Electrician in the Street Lighting Division of the Public Utilities Department.
-The City Clerk Department added an Information Technology Specialist within the General Government Services Fund.
-Within the Enterprise Funds, the Planning and Development Services Department added six positions and the Public Utilities Department added five positions.
-There are ten positions removed from the budget; however eight of the removed positions are currently unfunded and two have been long-time vacancies within the respective departments.
-Also listed are eight position conversions, reorganized within the respective departments.
+There are thirteen new positions being proposed for 2022-2023, as well as the reduction of one position, and the conversion of nineteen positions.
+The General Fund has six additions which are three Police Officers and one Communications Supervisor in the Police Department, one Maintenance Worker in the Parks Division of the Public Utilities Department, and one Business Systems Analyst in the Information Technology Division of the City Manager Department.
+The City Manager Department added a Senior Information Technology Analyst within the General Government Services Fund.
+Within the Enterprise Funds, the Planning and Development Services Department added one position while reducing one position and the Public Utilities Department added five positions.
+Also listed are nineteen position conversions, reorganized within the respective departments.